-Another 137 words (10 lines of text) are included under the topic Early Matherne Notables in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) are included under the topic Early Matherne Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Matherne family moved to Ireland, but this topic is not covered in this excerpt.
 Another 125 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.